alexrudy/alexrudy.org/_drafts/python-setup.md

 pyenv-local $VIRTUALENV_NAME
 ```

 Now you should have a working python environment.
 If it isn't working, continuing won't really help.
-When you find problems, feel free to submit a pull request or issue against [this blog post](https://github.com/alexrudy/alexrudy.net).
+When you solve problems, feel free to submit a pull request or issue against [this blog post](https://github.com/alexrudy/alexrudy.net).

 ## Installing Python Dependencies